kenp8842/ames_homes_proj/README.md

 ## Feature Engineering

 * Created a liveable square footage feature by adding total square footage columns(including only 70% for basement square footage) and subtracting the low quality square footage
-* Built a total bathrooms column by combining above ground and basement full and half baths.
+* Built a total bathroom column by combining above ground and basement full and half baths.
 Also, set maximum bathrooms at 3.5 for model.
 * Created an effective house age feature for the model.
 This involved getting the houses age from the year built, as well as the age of the remodel and applying formula for effective age.